 There is an opportunity to leverage the approved freight rail facility in the north as well as the potential for rail accessibility in the southern areas of Area 1.
-There is a need to safeguard the operational requirements arising from Council's landfill site and the future potential for alternate waste treatment solutions.
+There is a need to safeguard the operational requirements arising from Council's landfill site and the future potential for energy from waste/alternate waste treatment solutions.